Anyon condensation and the color code: Dynamically driven codes

 Having given an overview for how the boundaries of the dynamically condensed color codes transform, we can also present the microscopic details for how the boundaries transform throughout a period of the Floquet color code.
 We show these details in Fig.~\ref{fig:FloquetBoundaries}.
 In the figure we concentrate on a smooth boundary that oscillates between color labels and Pauli-$X$ labels.
 The case of a rough boundary transformation is obtained by replacing Pauli-$X$ and Pauli-$Z$ labels.
 Details are given in the figure caption.

 We also show the detection cells at the boundary of the Floquet color code in Fig.~\ref{fig:FloquetBoundariesStabs}.
 Specifically, we show a boundary detection cell corresponding Pauli-$Z$ stabiliser (left), a weight-six boundary Pauli-$X$ stabiliser (middle), and a weight-three Pauli-$X$ stabiliser (right).
 In each figure one can check that all of the intermediate measurements in the schedule commute with the initial and final inference of the stabiliser at the first and last time step.
+One can also check that the detectors at the boundary are consistent with the behaviour of detectors at their respective rough and smooth boundaries, as we expect.
+We can check this by going through an equivalent analysis to that we have used in SubSubSec.~\ref{SubSubSec:FCCsyndrome}.

 We show a period of the Floquet color code with boundaries in Fig.~\ref{fig:FloquetSurfaceCodes}.
 We also show the support of its logical operators.
 One may worry that a Floquet code may drift over an array of qubits as transformations are performed.
 Using the lattice geometry and the measurement pattern we have specified, we find that the footprint of our code remains static.